-1.2 Review and finetuning of Impact/Business model including options for installment payment scheme for the initial roll out of technology solutions, results-based criteria for PBA and cost recovery scheme (for the release of initial/ first inventory of technology solutions under this TA)
+1.2 Finetune the Impact/Business model including options for installment payment scheme for the initial roll out of technology solutions, results-based criteria for PBA and cost recovery scheme (for the release of initial/ first inventory of technology solutions under this TA)

-GRSP developed an initial impact model, designed such that community-based/ self-organized groups, primarily women-led savings groups and farmers' groups (to be identified based on criteria) will have a potential to develop as green businesses.
+GRSP developed an initial impact model, designed such that community-based/self-organized groups (to be identified based on criteria) will have a potential to develop as green businesses.
 The TA facilitates uptake of EGS particularly off-grid renewable energy and energy efficient technology solutions in their villages by mobilizing groups such as end-users and enterprise partners (i.e., EGS seller, distributor).
-Each group will receive seed capital assistance through a two-stage roll-out of technology solutions- direct access to standalone solar-based off-grid solutions comprising a selected range of quality SHSs (RE) and clean cookstoves (EE/life improving products)-via a performance-based approach (PBA) (for example, 60% of SHSs and clean cookstoves to be rolled out in first phase and 40% contingent on meeting performance criteria).
-It is envisaged that village groups can benefit from access to modern off grid technology solutions and entrepreneurial opportunity in a manner that ensures economies of scale (for example, participating groups will receive access to supplier/network for negotiated pricing to allow them to purchase at supplier price and to sell individually to group-members and households at retail/ prevailing market price).
+Each group will receive seed capital assistance through a two-stage roll-out of technology solutions-direct access to standalone solar-based off-grid solutions comprising a selected range of quality SHSs (RE) and clean cookstoves (EE/life improving products)-via a performance-based approach (PBA) (for example, 60% of SHSs and clean cookstoves to be rolled out in first phase and 40% contingent on meeting performance criteria).
+It is envisaged that group-beneficiaries can benefit from access to modern off grid technology solutions and entrepreneurial opportunity in a manner that ensures economies of scale (for example, participating groups will receive access to supplier/network for negotiated pricing to allow them to purchase at supplier price and to sell individually to group-members and households at retail/ prevailing market price).

 Women-members can purchase technology solutions for end-use consumption or sell to other households in their villages on an installment basis (for example, 25% upfront payment with the remaining balance to be paid within a specified period).
 Women-members will be trained, coached and mentored on a variety of topics meant to improve their entrepreneurial capacities including enterprise skills, marketing (B2C/C2C), dispute resolution and payment collection, financial management and literacy.
 In addition, each group will receive IEC on green technology solutions and coaching for credit rating appraisal to help establish their loan eligibility status.
-To trigger release of final (second) inventory procured through this TA, and following PBA, the participating groups must meet two key performance criteria including (1) indicative cost recovery rate of 70% (collected payments from group-members and households who purchased technology solutions from the initial inventory under this TA); and (2) microcredit rating appraisal as set out by banks (pre- and post-intervention ratings to be determined by service provider).
-Second criteria will ensure that groups and their members have access to green microloans after TA completion.
+To trigger release of final (second) inventory procured through this TA, and following PBA, the participating groups should ideally meet the following key performance criteria including (1) indicative cost recovery rate of 70% (collected payments from group-members and households who purchased technology solutions from the initial inventory under this TA); and (2) microcredit rating appraisal as set out by banks (pre- and post-intervention ratings to be determined by service provider).
+Second criteria will ensure that groups and their members have access to green microloans after TA completion, thereby ensuring that impacts and the entrepreneurial component of the TA are sustained beyond the project.